 A roomy interior has enough storage space, and two small internal side pockets work well for small essentials.
 Our only complaint would be for a better internal organization, which can be solved with packing cubes.
 Its 43L is enough for a savvy packer, or you can opt for the large version at 73L.
 Although, we prefer the 43L as we don’t trust airlines to check the 73L for international travel.

 REI Coop Down Jacket ($99)

-When it comes time to move to the next destination, the jacket packs up into the left pocket and occupies minimal space in your luggage.
-It has a water-repellent finish that should handle light rain, snow, and wind.
+When moving to the next destination, the jacket packs into the left pocket and occupies minimal space in your luggage.
+It has a water-repellent finish that should handle a light rain, snow, and wind.
 We suggest more safari jackets here!